k-reinis/river-regulation/README.md

-# River Regulation in the Svēte River Basin
+# River Regulation in the Lielupe River Basin

 Interactive historical river-regulation map developed within the **Water Cultures** research project.
 The application visualises how the river network of the Svēte basin and the surrounding Zemgale Plain (Latvia) was transformed through 20th-century regulation, drainage and agricultural intensification.